Central Library (Brooklyn Public Library): 2000s to present

 By the early 21st century, most of the building's administrative functions had been moved to Queens.
 The BPL announced in 2004 that it would spend $16 million rebuilding its main terrace to designs by Vincent Benic.
 The BPL also wished to build a 200-seat auditorium underneath the terrace; the auditorium had been part of Almirall's original design but had never been constructed because of a lack of money.
 By 2005, more than $14 million had been raised for the terrace and auditorium.
 During the renovation, labor unions complained that the BPL was hiring non-union contractors.
 The second floor was renovated in 2006, at which point the Brooklyn Collection's reading room opened.
 The auditorium, which was supposed to be completed in mid-2007, opened that October and was named for S. Stevan Dweck, a doctor who donated $1.5 million.
 The BPL raised $100,000 for further improvements to the Central Library during 2009.

 The Central Library's Passport Service Center opened in May 2011, making it the first library branch in New York City to issue passports; over the next two years, the center processed applications for 21,000 passports.
 After philanthropist Shelby White donated $3.25 million to the Central Library in 2010, the BPL announced that it would create a research center named after White and her late husband Leon Levy.
 The Shelby White and Leon Levy Information Commons opened in January 2013 following a renovation designed by Toshiko Mori.
 The Info Commons was frequented by patrons who used the space for meetings, research, and even a wedding.
 The BPL opened an enrollment office for IDNYC cards at the Central Library in 2015.
 By the mid-2010s, the Central Library was often filled to capacity, and the structure was in poor condition.
 The New York Daily News estimated that the BPL needed to spend $67.7 million to renovate the Central Library and replace its fire alarms, air conditioning, roofs, windows, elevators, and bathrooms.

 The BPL announced in 2018 that it would spend $135 million renovating the Central Library in four phases.
 It rehired Mori to renovate the building.
 The library was temporarily closed from March 2020 to May 2021 during the COVID-19 pandemic in New York City.
 The first phase of the renovation, costing $38 million, was completed in May 2021 and involved adding a book gallery, expanding various rooms, updating the bathrooms and elevators, and redecorating the interior.
-The second part of the renovation commenced in 2024; the project was expected to be completed in 2027, as the building would remain open during construction.
+The second part of the renovation commenced in 2024; the project was expected to be completed in 2027, and the building would remain open during construction.
 The second phase involved expanding the adult learning center, adding a room for teenagers, renovating book collection spaces, and overhauling the HVAC system.
 The BPL also planned to build a footbridge to Mount Prospect Park and rearranging storage spaces in the basement.